suny-downstate-medical-center/netpyne/doc/source/advanced.rst

-Coding Details -- Overview of the Fitness Function:
+Overview of the Fitness Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The fitness function in this case involves 1) creating a neural network with the given parameters, 2) simulating it to find the average firing